Freedom of religion in Iran: Shia

-Late November, 2018 prison warden Qarchak women prison in Varamin, near the capital Tehran attacked and bit three Dervish religious minority prisoners when they demanded their confiscated belongings back.
+In November 2018, a prison warden at Qarchak women's prison in Varamin, attacked and bit three Dervish religious minority prisoners who were demanding their confiscated belongings back.

 Zoroastrians

 Zoroastrian served as the national- or state religion of a significant portion of the Iranian people for many centuries before it was gradually marginalized by Islam from the 7th century onwards.
 The political power of the pre-Islamic Iranian dynasties lent Zoroastrians immense prestige in ancient times, and some of its leading doctrines were adopted by other religious systems.

 There are no official reports of government harassment of the Zoroastrian community to date.
 Unofficial reports of discrimination in employment and education has come up, but are by no means frequent.
-Zoroastrians are free to make, without government interference, their annual pilgrimage to one of the holiest sites of their faith, the temple of Chak-Chak (near the city of Yazd).
+Zoroastrians are free to make their annual pilgrimage to one of the holiest sites of their faith, the temple of Chak Chak, Yazd (near the city of Yazd).

 Societal attitudes

 The continuous activity of the country's pre-Islamic, non-Muslim communities, such as Zoroastrians, Jews, and Christians, has accustomed the population to the presence of non-Muslims in society.
 However, actions of the conservative parts of society and the government create a threatening atmosphere for some religious minorities.
 For a Christian, Jew or Zoroastrian there is constant pressure at school to convert.

 The Jewish community has been reduced to less than one-half of its prerevolutionary size.
 Some of this emigration is connected with the larger, general waves of departures following the establishment of the Islamic Republic, but some also stems from continued perceived anti-Semitism on the part of the government and within society.

-The government's anti-Israel policies, along with a perception among radical Muslims that all Jewish citizens supported Zionism and the state of Israel, created a hostile atmosphere for the small community.
-For example, in 2005 many newspapers celebrated the one-hundredth anniversary of the anti-Semitic publication Protocols of the Elders of Zion.
-Jewish leaders reportedly were reluctant to draw attention to official mistreatment of their community due to fear of government reprisal.
+In 2022, officials continued to use antisemitic rhetoric in official statements and permitted its use in publications and media.
+It was reported that the government-affiliated Fars News Agency accused Ukrainian President Volodymyr Zelenskyy of “Zionist behavior”; it was also reported that the Jewish Studies Center had published more than 1,000 antisemitic articles, reports, commentaries, books, and videos across 6 years.

+It was reported that ISIS were active in the country in 2022, in particular, attacking the Shia Shah Cheragh Shrine in Shiraz and killing 15 people.